-During the nine months ended February 28, 2017, the Company raised \$701,982 (comparative quarter - \$nil) from the issuance of shares pursuant to private placement financings.
+During the year ended May 31, 2017, the Company raised \$701,382 (comparative year - \$429,180) from the issuance of shares pursuant to a private placement financing.

 CAPITAL RESOURCES

 The Company has no operations that generate cash flow and its long term financial success is dependent on management's ability to discover economically viable mineral deposits.
 The mineral exploration process can take many years and is subject to factors that are beyond the Company's control.